run-ai/genv/_sources/remote/installation.rst.txt

 System-Wide Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-It is also possible to install Genv from source in a system-wide location such as :code:`/opt/genv` on all remote hosts.
+It is also possible to install Genv core from source in a system-wide location such as :code:`/opt/genv` on all remote hosts.

 This could be done with the following command: